 I’ll try to keep up better, next year.
 (I said that last year.)

-U.S. colors led the St. Patrick’s Day parade in Seattle, Washington, in 2014.
-Photo from IrishClub.org
+U.S. flag led the St. Patrick’s Day Parade in Seattle in 2014.
+Photo from IricsClub.org.

 U.S. colors stood out in a field of green at the St. Paul, Minnesota, St. Patrick’s Day parade, 2015(?).
 Photo from VisitStPaul.com.